sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 Name: Concise Software Identifier (CoSWID)

-Defining Specification: RFC-AAAA
+Reference: RFC-AAAA

 Deriving Software Identifiers:

-  A Software Identifier generated from a CoSWID tag is expressed as a concatenation of the form:
+  A Software Identifier generated from a CoSWID tag is expressed as a concatenation of the form in  {{-ABNF}} as follows:

     TAG_CREATOR_REGID "_" "_" UNIQUE_ID